 Meets the General Education Integrative and Applied Learning requirement.

-- The student must be a senior with a cumulative GPA of 3.0 or higher .
+- Must be a senior with a cumulative GPA of 3.0 or higher.

-- The student must obtain approval from the graduate program director or graduate department chair.
+- Must obtain approval from the graduate program director or graduate department chair.

-- The student must obtain approval from the department chair of his/her UG major .
+- Must obtain approval from the department chair of his/her undergraduate major.

-- No more than 9 units earned as an undergraduate may be counted towards an APU graduate degree.
+- No more than 9 units earned as an undergraduate may be counted toward an APU graduate degree.

-- Students must complete a Certificate of Clearance (COC) before completing the graduate classes.
+- Must complete a Certificate of Clearance (COC) before completing the graduate course(s).